-It is my personal mission here at Northeastern Jr/Sr High School to provide your child with the best education possible in a way that is engaging, authentic, student-centered, innovative, integrates technology, and promotes an appreciation for life-long learning.
-Through learning communities, we will continue to work as a team of students, teachers, parents, and community to encourage our students to believe in themselves, achieve knowledge, and gain social skills in order to become successful 21st Century citizens.
+It is my personal mission here at Northeastern High School to provide your child with the best education possible in a way that is engaging, authentic, student-centered, innovative, and promotes an appreciation for life-long learning.
+Through learning communities, we will continue to work as a team of students, educators, parents, and community to encourage our students to believe in themselves, achieve knowledge, and gain social skills in order to become successful 21st Century citizens.
 Our ultimate expectation is that our students will become well-rounded adults, contributing to our community as a result of their nurturing at Northeastern.

 I look forward to making memories together as we help build your child’s future.
 Northeastern welcomes your interest in our school and encourages you to contact us for further information.

 High School…847-2591 Middle School 765-847-1331

 Reporting an absence:If your child is going to be absent – please call the office 847-2591 by 10:00 am the day of the absence.
 IF YOU WANT HOMEWORK FOR THE DAY OF THE ABSENCE YOU MUST REQUEST IT BY 10:00AM AND PICK IT UP THAT SAME AFTERNOON.